Have You Ever Wondered How Much

 I won't go into the stupidity we the people let bring us to that point.
-Let's just make it status quo.
+Let's just make it status pro quo.
 Virtually every ounce of gold we had has been shipped off to pay for our little affairs outside the country.
 Yes, yes, don't argue this point.
-If we had owed it to anyone in the United States our gold would still be here.
+If we had owed it to anyone in the United States then our gold would still be here.
 It might not be ours individually but it would still be here with men like Charles Schwaab grinning broadly while we paid the rent for the storage shed that protected their gold.

-But I will say that the only reason our gold was frittered away is the same one that has our country bankrupt today: we (collectively) have been spending more than we earned.
+But I will say that the only reason our gold was frittered away is the same one that has our country bankrupt today: we (collectively) have been spending more than we have earned.